 Many mobile versions of websites are literally just buttons.
 Nothing branded, no images, nothing even slightly interesting.
 Essentially, the company has two different websites; one for larger screens and the mobile version for all other screen sizes.

-4) Giant buttons that are ugly on tablets- Having a mobile version of a website that’s all about buttons poses yet another problem.
+Having a mobile version of a website that’s all about buttons poses yet another problem.
 When using a tablet, all you see is a bunch of giant buttons formatted for phones.
 Sometimes they’re designed to span the entire width of the page.
 It’s really ugly and obviously not well thought out.

-5) A separate mobile site- Many mobile websites use a second domain that’s separate from their full size counterparts (e.g.: www.abccompany.com vs. m.abccompany.com).
+Many mobile websites use a second domain that’s separate from their full size counterparts (e.g.: www.abccompany.com vs. m.abccompany.com).
 Instead of driving all traffic to a single website, all work is doubled to maintain two completely different versions of a website.

-Responsive Design is Best for All Devices
+Responsive Design Is Best For All Devices

 Responsive design ensures your website- and only one version of it– will automatically change and adapt to all devices.
 During the development process, certain elements can be configured to collapse, hide, be turned off or react differently based on the screen size of the device accessing the site.